fabiagenard63-commits/CCM101-gfabia/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 A university already uses:
 - Windows Server
 - Microsoft 365
-- Active Directory
+- Active Directory.
 The university wants to migrate some services to the cloud.